H8X24A1/H8X24A1.github.io/usage/sparo-user-documentation.md

 **HXA Sparo** is deeply integrated with the **HXA Portal**, where administrators can manage resources and link them to floor plans.
 Resources such as meeting rooms, equipment, or areas on the floor map are linked to calendars, and their availability status is synced in real-time between the portal and **HXA Sparo**.

 Administrators can:
+- **Setup Resource Types**: Add types like Room, Workplace, Worspace, Parking and some more to resources.
 - **Assign Calendars**: Link specific resource calendars to locations on the floor plan.
 - **Manage Emergency Teams**: Import teams from Active Directory or manually create them in the **HXA Portal**.